 Even though there is no certain evidence of where and how this Raki term was first produced, it is accepted by almost every country in the world that it was first produced on Ottoman soil and then spread worldwide.

 How to drink Rakı?

-The ritual of drinking Rakı realizes around a table and we call it Rakı Sofrası, in English Rakı Table.
+The ritual of drinking Rakı; is realized around a table that is called Rakı Sofrası, in English Rakı Table.
 The table itself is not the special one but the people with whom we are sitting around that table, are.
 We drink Rakı with our loved ones like close friends, and/or with our family members.
 We consider it as the gathering drink, not the lone man’s drink.
 In general, if you see a person who drinks Rakı alone, it is either because there is a big sadness inside him/her, or that person is tired of waiting for his/her friends and starts early.
 There is no third option to see a person who drinks Raki alone.

 Also, Rakı has a very interesting and mysterious power that it opens up even the most reserved people.
 For this reason, Rakı Sofrası also called Çilingir Sofrası, in English Locksmith’s Table.
 This may sound funny, but it is true that this drink has such power.

 When it comes to the menu of the Raki Table, it varies.
 You can drink it with only white cheese and melon or with endless delicious Turkish cuisine’s mezes and dishes.
 My personal preference is to drink it with white cheese and melon; however, most of my friends like to drink it with fish and/or kebab.
 When you are drinking Turkish Raki with your friends, the conversation usually starts with the gentle subjects of daily life.
 After a glass or two, the subject comes to matters of the heart.
 And then the politics follow.
 Keeping it at two glasses or three glasses would be the best if you are not a pro drinker because it contains 45% alcohol in it.